govCMS/dvf/README.md

 * Then visit `Manage fields` for the entity type you want to add the visualisation to eg `/admin/structure/types/manage/page/fields`
-* Click `Add field` and select either `Visualisation URL` or `Visualisation File` depeing on if the data source will be local or remote, provide a name for the field and save.
+* Click `Add field` and select either `Visualisation URL` or `Visualisation File` depending on if the data source will be local or remote, provide a name for the field and save.
 * Select the `Source type` for the field based on the type of data (requires a data source module like `dvf_ckan` or `dvf_csv`).